-Making Your Home A Place of Delight
+Making Your Home a Place of Delight

-A while ago I was flipping through the stations on the television when I came across a show on HGTV that was all about how to accomplish big style in small spaces.
+A few months ago I was flipping through the stations on the television when I came across a show on HGTV that was all about how to accomplish big style in small spaces.
 They were featuring beautiful lofts and studio spaces in several prominent cities in New York.
 I was so amazed by how people designed their homes so creatively in order to make the most of their small square footage.
 They used vertical wall space like pros, had secret shelves underneath cabinets, and televisions that magically appeared from behind pieces of hanging art.
 They had very little space to spare, yet every single home found space for a garden or green space.
 When they were asked why they decided to sacrifice more living space for a garden, every single person said that the beauty of the space helps them escape the chaos of the city.

 When you think of a garden, what do you tend to think of?

 To many, a garden is often associated with beauty and provision.
 Genesis 2:8 states that at the beginning of creation, “God planted a garden” for Adam and Eve to dwell.
 What exactly does the word planted mean?
 It means to physically put or place in the ground to grow.
 This place in the garden was not yet established before God planted it himself.
 Genesis 2:8 is where we see God establishing the institution of the home in Scripture.
 The family unit and establishment of the home preceded all other institutions including civil government, communities, and worship assemblies.
 That God created the home to be the first institution shows how crucial the home is to community and order.